 Differences Between VRAM and RAM

-The main difference between VRAM and RAM lies in how the two types are accessed.
+The main difference between VRAM and RAM is how the two types are accessed.
 RAM contains multiple pieces of information that can be accessed via a single charge, while VRAM needs a new charge for each byte-addressable unit of data stored.
 This means that VRAM takes longer to access than RAM.

-When a processor does a computation, it stores the data on RAM, the faster and bigger the RAM is, the faster the processor can do computations.
+When a processor does a computation, it stores the data on RAM.
+The faster and bigger the RAM is, the faster the processor can do computations.

-Which is better RAM or VRAM?
+Which is Better RAM or VRAM?

-If you’re wondering which is better RAM or VRAM, the answer is RAM.
-That’s because graphics cards come with a high solid amount of video memory called VRAM for short and that memory is only meant for storing and instantly displaying things like textures and 3D models.
+If you’re wondering which is better, RAM or VRAM, the answer is RAM.
+That’s because graphics cards come with a high, solid amount of video memory called VRAM for short, and that memory is only meant for storing and instantly displaying things like textures and 3D models.

 Even though the speed of your hardware greatly affects your computer’s performance, the RAM still plays an important role in the overall performance of your computer.
 This is because even though data are loaded into the system memory, the instructions for executing the program are stored inside the CPU.